aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - You can only make one attack as your main action when using "assassinate".
 - The target must affected by at least one of the conditions that your assassinate level qualifies you for.
 For example at "Assassinate I", it must be "immobilised", at "Assassinate 3" it must be "immobilised", or "surprised" or "stunned".
-- Assassinate automatically fails if the target has heavy or total concealment, or if it is "invisible" to you.
+- Assassinate automatically fails if the target has heavy, or total, concealment, or if it is "invisible" to you.
+This means that, for example, entities without low light vision, or other special sight, cannot use "assassinate" with ranged attacks in low light conditions or darkness.
+- If "assassinate" is used with a ranged attack, it must be within the first range increment of the weapon.
 - Since it uses a "main action" it cannot be used as a "reaction".
 - You cannot use "assassinate" when in conjunction wit "Berserk" and similar abilities.